Roosevelt Roads Naval Station: History

 In January 2003, Admiral Robert J. Natter said that, with the upcoming closure of the Naval Training Range in Vieques, Roosevelt Roads was no longer needed by the Navy.
-Later that year, a military appropriations bill required the Secretary of the Navy to close within six months of the enactment of the act.
+Later that year, a military appropriations bill required the Secretary of the Navy to close the facility within six months of the enactment of the act.
 The base closed on 31 March 2004.
 At the time, there were nearly 1,200 active-duty officers and sailors at Roosevelt Roads.

 The United States Special Operations Command South moved from Roosevelt Roads to Homestead Air Reserve Base in Miami–Dade County, Florida.
 U.S. Naval Forces Southern Command moved from Roosevelt Roads to Mayport Naval Station near Jacksonville, Florida.
 Naval Mobile Construction Battalion (NMCB) 74 (Seabee) moved from Roosevelt Roads to Little Creek, Virginia.

-After Roosevelt Roads closed, the only U.S. naval base in the Caribbean was the Guantanamo Bay Naval Base.
+After Roosevelt Roads closed, the only U.S. naval base in the Caribbean was Guantanamo Bay Naval Base.
 From the time that Congress voted to close the base until its closure, Roosevelt Roads closed faster than any other military installation on US soil in several decades.
 After its closure, 200 sailors and civilians remained to help in the transition from a naval base to a naval agency coordinating the closing process.

 The closure of the base heavily impacted the local economy, and lead to the loss of employment for over 1,000 local contractors and $300 million in annual direct disbursements.

 Of the former base's property, about 30% was transferred to the government of Puerto Rico and its municipalities.
 40% became a wetlands preserve, and the remainder was offered for sale at public auction.

 In October 2025, photos show that Naval Station Roosevelt Roads has been reactivated.
-Satellite images and on-site photos reveal aircraft and personnel operating from the base, including at least one AC-130J Ghostrider gunship equipped with Hellfire missiles parked at José Aponte de la Torre Airport, which serves the installation.
+Satellite images and on-site photos reveal aircraft and personnel operating from the base, including at least one USAF AC-130J "Ghostrider" gunship equipped with Hellfire missiles parked at José Aponte de la Torre Airport, which serves the installation.

-The future
+Further developments

 In January 2009, approximately 2900 acre of the former Naval Station was being marketed to the public by the Los Angeles group of Colliers International, on behalf of the Navy's Base Realignment and Closure Program Management Office, as a public auction to commence in the near future.
 The remaining portion of the base was conveyed to the Commonwealth of Puerto Rico and other Federal agencies in stages.
 Since November 2008, the Puerto Rico Ports Authority has operated the José Aponte de la Torre Airport.

 In 2012, the former Roosevelt Roads Naval Station was under consideration as a possible location for the SpaceX private launch site, but was not selected.